SebastianSiuol/SebastianSiuol/README.md

 🌟 Pronouns: he/his/him

-I’m incredibly grateful for the features that GitHub offers, which make managing my projects so much easier.
-Using the version control feature, GitHub became an essential part of my development process.
+I’m incredibly grateful for the features that GitHub offers, which have made managing my projects so much easier.
+Thanks to its version control feature, GitHub has become an essential part of my development process.

 <!---
 SebastianSiuol/SebastianSiuol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.